microsoft/AzureTRE-Deployment/README.md

 To upgrade AzureTRE version go to [devcontainer.json](.devcontainer/devcontainer.json) and update the `OSS_VERSION` param to the desired version.

+### Congiguration Setup

+Before setting up the configuration files make sure to follow the [AzureTRE predeployment steps](https://microsoft.github.io/AzureTRE/tre-admins/setup-instructions/pre-deployment-steps/) to setup and understand the required configuration.

+To deploy AzureTRE in this repository there are 3 configuration files:

+- [auth.env](/devops/auth.env.sample) - containes the required authentication setup.
+- [/devops/.env](/devops/.env.sample) - contains deployment related configuration such as management infrastructure and azure credentials.
+- [/templates/core/.env](/devops/.env.sample) - containes TRE setup config.

+Copy the sample env file and rename it without the sample suffix (For example: auth.env.sample -> auth.env).Then fill in the required configuration.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a